-Finally, I would like to extend my most sincere gratitude and appreciation to the Board; to our employees for their continued support, hard work, dedication and positivity during these difficult times; and to all our customers and business partners for their trust in and support of the Group.
-Looking forward, we will endeavor to deliver satisfactory returns to our shareholders.
+Finally, I would like to extend my sincere gratitude and appreciation to the Board; to our employees for their hard work, dedication and positive attitude; and to all our customers and business partners for their trust in and support of the Group.
+Looking forward, we will endeavor to deliver satisfactory returns to our Shareholders.

-Ng Wing HongChairman of the Board
+Ng Wing Hong Chairman of the Board

-Hong Kong 30 March 2021
+Hong Kong 30 March 2022